 - Have more calls and topics

-- Have more deadlines per call (in the past, the frequency reached 3-4 deadlines per year per area)
+- Have more deadlines per call (in comparison to the pre-FP6/FP7/H2020 era, the frequency reached 3-4 deadlines per year per area)

 - Fund smaller projects – it will benefit many as the money will be better distributed.
-Not all projects are born as 6-8-10 million Euro projects.
-There is also room for smaller projects in the area of 1-2 million Euro as well.
+Not all projects are born as 6 or 8 or 10 million Euro projects.
+There is also room for smaller research projects in the area of 1-2 million Euro.

 - Improve the evaluation and granting processes – we know they have been working on simplification and faster time-to-grant process.
-However, it still takes 8 months, while looking in the past before FP6 it took less time.
-So, it could be done.
+However, it still takes about 8 months, while looking in the past prior to FP6 it took less time.
+So, it could be done, and doing so will be of tremendous help to the overall process

 - Having faster evaluation process will go hand in hand with having more deadlines (like in the past).
 It will allow improving rejected projects and re-submitting them as soon as possible.
 This improvement process could be beneficial to all.

-It is no secret that the system favours the opposite: larger projects, stemming from less frequent calls, resulting with fewer projects to manage and review.
+It is no secret that the system favours the opposite of all that is mentioned above: larger projects, stemming from less frequent calls, resulting with fewer projects to manage and review.
 We hope this will change, but unfortunately the trend goes to the other direction.

 Now, since this is the situation with the EC, let’s proceed with a more realistic approach and take the responsibility into our own hands.

-The collective responsibility, or why the selection process has to kick in
+The collective responsibility and why the selection process has to kick in

 Due to the relatively low success rates of the Horizon 2020 programme, there is a tendency to submit many proposals, even if they are not good enough, or don’t fully meet the call criteria.

-By doing so they directly contribute to the increase in oversubscription, which badly affects everyone.
+By doing so, researchers directly contribute to the increase in oversubscription, which badly affects everyone (including themselves).

 The key here is to understand that we all have a collective responsibility when submitting a proposal in general, but specifically if submitting bad or half-baked proposals:

-- It badly affects the evaluation process: It takes up time and resources, as the evaluators have to perform a full review for each proposal, even if they think it is not a valid one.
-Nothing good can come out of overloading them with such proposals.
+- It badly affects the evaluation process taking up time and resources.
+Evaluators must perform a full review for each proposal, even if they think it is not a valid one.
+Nothing good can come out of overloading the evaluators with such proposals.

 - It increases the oversubscription effect: the plain statistics include all the applications that were submitted.
 The amount of “bad proposals” and how it affects the statistics is unknown.
 Without having the poor, the bad and the half-baked proposals, the overall statistics will improve dramatically.